-Buying fresh fruits in supermarkets can be the closest contact we have with producer countries.
-The consumer choices we make can have a direct impact on how people are employed and paid and how their environments are treated.
+The rich and sweet taste of bananas, pineapples and other exotic fruit can quickly transport us to distant countries, but having the opportunity to purchase tropical fruit from supermarkets can often be taken for granted.
+The consumer choices we make can have a direct impact on how people are employed and paid, and how their environments are treated.

 Who has the power in fruit supply chains?

-Supermarkets are the most powerful actors along tropical fruit supply chains and their subsequent buyer power means that in the UK and other countries, bananas are amongst the most valuable products they sell.
+The fresh fruit and vegetable sector is one of the most profitable categories from European supermarkets, who also happen to be the most powerful actors along tropical fruit supply chains.
+The main European market for bananas is the UK, France, Italy and Spain.
+Their subsequent buyer power means that in the UK and other countries, bananas are amongst the most valuable products they sell.

 Supermarkets can achieve substantial profits by squeezing suppliers and paying unsustainably low prices for bananas and pineapples.
-Supermarkets price wars in bananas, and more recently in pineapples, continue to push prices ever lower encouraging low wages, poor working conditions, labour right abuses, inadequate health and safety standards and weak environmental protection.
+For example, the consumer price for bananas is on average 25% lower compared to apples.
+Supermarkets are waging price wars with bananas, and more recently with pineapples.
+They continue to push prices ever lower, encouraging low wages, poor working conditions, labour right abuses, inadequate health and safety standards and weak environmental protection.

-In Britain, supermarkets sell 80% of bananas we eat and the grocery retail sector is dominated by just a few big supermarkets, led by Tesco with over 30% of the sector, and closely followed by Asda/Wal Mart and Sainsbury’s (16% each) and Morrisons (12%).
-Supermarkets can use their subsequent buyer power not only to impose low prices but can also demand retrospective discounts, delay payments and threaten to delist (stop buying from) suppliers.
-As grocery market share becomes concentrated in the hands of fewer retailers, suppliers have little option but to accept such conditions.
+In Britain, just a handful of supermarkets dominate the market and sell 80% of bananas we eat, led by Tesco with over 30% of the sector, and closely followed by Asda/Wal Mart and Sainsbury’s (16% each) and Morrisons (12%).
+Supermarkets can use their subsequent buyer power not only to impose low prices but to demand retrospective discounts, delay payments and threaten to delist (stop buying from) suppliers.
+As grocery market shares become concentrated in the hands of fewer retailers, suppliers have little option but to accept such conditions.
+Research carried out by Banana Link has found that whilst consumer prices have stagnated since 2001, whole sale price has dropped by 25% over the same period, yet retailers have gained substantial margins at a pan-European level over the past 10 years.

 Who should monitor supermarket behaviour?